Makarasana

 Makarasana (मकरासन) or Crocodile pose is a reclining asana in hatha yoga and modern yoga as exercise.

 Etymology and origins

 The name comes from the Sanskrit मकर makara meaning "crocodile" or "monster", and आसन āsana meaning "posture" or "seat".

 Makarasana is described in the 17th-century Gheraṇḍa Saṁhitā (Chapter 2, Verse 40).
 It is described and illustrated in halftone in the 1905 Yogasopana Purvacatuska.

 Makara is commonly translated as crocodile, but has also been assumed to be a sea-creature like a shark or dolphin, and may have been a wholly mythical beast.
-In Hindu mythology, it was the animal vehicle of the sea-god Varuna, and of the river-goddess Ganga.
+In Hindu mythology, it was the animal vehicle of the sea-god Varuna, and of the river-goddess Ganga and Narmada.
 A different myth in the Ramayana tells how Hanuman, seeking to drink from a lake, is seized, pulled under, and swallowed by a crocodile.
 Hanuman changes shape to become so large that the crocodile bursts, leaving a beautiful apsara nymph named Dhyanamalini who reveals that she had been cursed to become the monster.